codebrew/resourceful-mongo/README.md

   var Person = resourceful.define('person', function () {

     this.use('mongodb', {
-      connection: "mongodb://localhost/databaseName", // required - the mongo URI of the database
+      uri: "mongodb://localhost/databaseName", // required - the mongo URI of the database
       collection: "people", // required - the name of the collection
       safe: true // optional - run the driver in safe mode to ensure that the update succeeded.
 Defaults to false });